Dongwon-Lee/gkmQC/README.md

 gkmQC is a sequence-based quality assessment and refinement of chromatin accessibility data using gkm-SVM.
-Especially, gkmQC enables us to optimize open-chromatin peaks for rare cell-types in single-cell ATAC-seq data.
 It trains a support vector classifier (SVC) using gapped-kmer kernels (Ghandi et al., 2014; Lee, 2016), and learns sequence features that modulate gene expressions.
 We use LIBSVM (Chang & Lin 2011) for implementing SVC.